Berl Katznelson: Biography

 Katznelson was born to a Lithuanian Jewish family in Babruysk, Russian Empire (nowadays Belarus), the son of a member of Hovevei Zion.
 He dreamed of settling in the Jewish homeland from an early age.
 In Russia, he was a librarian in a Hebrew-Yiddish library and taught Hebrew literature and Jewish history.
 He made aliyah to Ottoman Palestine in 1909, where he worked in agriculture and took an active role in organizing workers' federations based on the idea of "common work, life and aspirations."

 Together with his cousin, Yitzhak Tabenkin, Katznelson was one of the founding fathers of the workers union, the Histadrut founded in 1920 in Mandatory Palestine and then part of the Yishuv (the body of Jewish residents in the region before Israel's creation).
 In this capacity, together with Meir Rothberg of the Kinneret Farm, Katznelson founded in 1916 the consumer co-operative known as Hamashbir with the goal of supplying the Jewish communities of Palestine with food at affordable prices during the terrible shortage years of the First World War.
 When the British army reached southern Palestine in 1918, Katznelson joined the Jewish Legion.
 He was released from the army in 1920 and resumed his activities in the Labor Zionist movement.
 He helped to establish the Clalit Health Services sick fund, a major fixture in Israel's network of socialized medicine.
 In 1925, together with Moshe Beilinson, Katznelson established the Davar daily newspaper, and became its first editor, a position he held until his death, as well as becoming the founder and first editor-in-chief of the Am Oved publishing house.

-Katznelson was well known for his desire for peaceful coexistence between Arabs and Jews in Israel.
+Katznelson was well known for his desire for peaceful coexistence between Arabs and Jews in Mandatory Palestine.
 He was an outspoken opponent of the Peel Commission's partition plan for Palestine.
 He stated:I do not wish to see the realization of Zionism in the form of the new Polish state with Arabs in the position of the Jews and the Jews in the position of the Poles, the ruling people.
 For me this would be the complete perversion of the Zionist ideal...

 Our generation has been witness to the fact that nations aspiring to freedom who threw off the yoke of subjugation rushed to place this yoke on the shoulders of others.
 Over the generations in which we were persecuted and exiled and slaughtered, we learned not only the pain of exile and subjugation, but also contempt for tyranny.
 Was that only a case of sour grapes?
 Are we now nurturing the dream of slaves who wish to reign?